-This article provides a collection of the most frequently asked questions (FAQs) and answers related to the Kendo UI suite for Angular 2.
+This article provides a collection of the most frequently asked questions (FAQs) and answers related to the Kendo UI suite for Angular.

-When can I expect the same level of maturity and completeness in Kendo UI for Angular 2 as in kendo UI for jQuery?
+When can I expect the same level of maturity and completeness in Kendo UI for Angular as in Kendo UI for jQuery?

-The plans for the future development of the new Kendo UI for Angular 2 suite are published and will be regularly updated on the Roadmap page.
+The plans for the future development of the Kendo UI for Angular suite are published and regularly updated on the Roadmap page.

-Kendo UI for Angular 2 is a new addition to the Kendo UI family of commercial products.
-When the product is officially released in 2017, it will be backed by the same level of professional support and scheduled updates that is shipped by Kendo UI for jQuery.
+Kendo UI for Angular is a new addition to the Kendo UI family of commercial products.
+When the product is officially released in 2017, it will be backed by the same level of professional support and scheduled updates that are shipped by Kendo UI for jQuery.

 Yes, you can.

-For detailed information on how to convert your AngularJS knowledge into Angular 2 mastery, refer to the migration guide on Angular 2.
+For detailed information on how to convert your AngularJS knowledge into Angular mastery, refer to the migration guide on Angular.

 It depends on what version of Angular you are currently targeting.
-For detailed information, refer to the migration guide on Angular 2.
+For detailed information, refer to the migration guide on Angular.

 Yes, it does.

 Kendo UI for jQuery is the same product it has always been.
-The Kendo UI for jQuery name was given to the suite to differentiate it from Kendo UI for Angular 2.
+The Kendo UI for jQuery name was given to the suite to differentiate it from Kendo UI for Angular.

-To get ready for the future migration to Angular 2 and Kendo UI for Angular 2, target Angular 1.5 and Kendo UI for jQuery.
+To get ready for the future migration to Angular and Kendo UI for Angular, target Angular 1.5 and Kendo UI for jQuery.

-The conceptual aspects as well as the API calls of each component from the Kendo UI for Angular 2 suite are documented.
+The conceptual aspects as well as the API calls of each component from the Kendo UI for Angular suite are documented.
 All API configurations that made sense to migrate to the new suite are preserved.
-However, the approaches Kendo UI for Angular 2 uses towards major features, such as databinding, are different.
+However, the approaches Kendo UI for Angular uses towards major features, such as data binding, are different.

 Yes, you can.